cyn0x8/modlauncher/readme.md

 }
 ```

-> [!note]
+> [!important]
-> bound mods do not persist through polymod reload! you must re-bind your mods using the reloader module
+> bound mods do not persist through polymod reload! you must re-bind your mods using the reloader module like in the example above